becauro/readpe/readme.md

 # Other informations

-The readpe_libless means the same project without library.
+The readpe_libless folder means has this same project except it is without library.
-For now that is here but I intend move to a separate repositoty soon.
+For now that is here but I intend move it to a separate repositoty soon.
 Ignore it please.

 -------